-Antimicrobial Resistance and Healthcare Associated Infections Reference Unit (AMRHAI)

 Antimicrobial Resistance and Healthcare Associated Infections Reference Unit was created on 1st July 2012 by the merger of two former reference laboratories, ARMRL and Laboratory of Healthcare Associated Infection (LHCAI).

-The Laboratory of HealthCare Associated Infection (LHCAI) is CPA accredited.
+Antimicrobial Resistance and Healthcare Associated Infections (AMRHAI) is CPA accredited.
 It comprises three units, each providing specialist reference functions, give advice on microbiological aspects of outbreak investigations and monitor national trends of distribution of strains.

 We receive bacterial isolates and serological samples from Public Health, National Health and commercial laboratories throughout the United Kingdom and abroad.
 We perform surveys of the occurrence of most nosocomial pathogens and links with other typing networks or systems that enable us to monitor the national and international spread of these organisms.